 The rate of sleep-related infant deaths has declined more than 50 percent since the 1994 Back-to-Sleep campaign was launched, encouraging parents to place infants to sleep on their backs.
-Unfortunately, sleep-related infant deaths still claim 3,600 lives in the United States every year.
+Sleep-related infant deaths still claim around 3,500 lives in the United States every year.